supershaneski/openai-whisper-talk/README.md

 If the voice input will always be in English, it is not necessary to set it to the same language as the expected output reply.
 The `text completion` endpoint will take care of that.

+Please note that the voice data will be uploaded in `public/upload` and the output files of `Whisper` will be saved in the same directory.
+I am not sure if it is possible to disable this.
+So you might see exponential increase of the number of files here.

+Anyway, there are other configuration options that you can use to make `whisper` more efficient in translating/transcribing the voice data.
+Please check `whisper --help`.

 # Text Completion